For local resources,

-If you are a veteran, your veteran's benefits, especially the Post 9/11 GI Bill, are the best sources of funding available to pay for aviation A&P mechanic school in Alaska.
-With the Post 9/11 GI Bill, you can be reimbursed for up to 100% of your aviation A&P mechanic school expenses in Alaska.
-This is a sizeable amount of funding that goes a long way toward making you an A&P mechanic tech in Alaska, but there are a few things to consider before taking the leap.
+If you are a veteran, your veteran's benefits, especially the Post 9/11 GI Bill, are the best sources of funding available to pay for aircraft mechanic schools in Alaska.
+With the Post 9/11 GI Bill, you can be reimbursed for up to 100% of your aviation aircraft mechanic training expenses in Alaska.
+This is a sizeable amount of funding that goes a long way toward making you an A&P mechanic, but there are a few things to consider before taking the leap.

 For Veterans, aviation mechanic training expenses in Alaska can be covered up to $10,000 dollar per academic year!
 Qualified veterans can use Post 9/11 GI Bill benefits to cover 100% of their training costs up to $10,000 dollars per academic year.
 Depending on the program, this is a big portion of the expense of aviation mechanic school in Alaska.